christianheinrichs/rbc/SUPPORTED.md

 - The Elder Scrolls III: Morrowind
 - The Infectious Madness of Doctor Dekker
 - The Longest Journey
+- The Mystery of the Druids
 - The Suicide of Rachel Foster
 - Thief: The Dark Project
+- Through the Woods
 - Tom Clancy’s Splinter Cell
 - Тургор (English title: The Void)
 - Unreal